farshidrayhancv/ComputerVisionDev/Detr_stratch/DETR/README.md

 The overall process of the model: the image is input to ResNet to obtain the feature map, the feature map is converted to one dimension and the positional encoding is added, and then entered into the Transformer, and after encoder and decoder, the forward feedback network of the FFN is entered to obtain the probability distribution of some column positions and categories.

+## Modules Overview
+### 1. Backbone Network
+The DETR model consists of three key components, starting with the backbone network responsible for feature extraction.
+Here, ResNet is employed, addressing issues related to information loss in traditional convolution or fully connected networks.
+The use of ResNet mitigates problems such as gradient disappearance or explosion, contributing to the success of deep network training.

+### 2. Transformer Structure
+Building upon the widely adopted Transformer architecture introduced in 2017, DETR brings the attention mechanism into play for target detection.
+This architecture has become a standard paradigm in various fields, including Natural Language Processing (NLP) and visual tasks such as image classification and behavior recognition.
+DETR employs the attention mechanism to capture global information in the image, streamlining the target detection pipeline.

+### 3. FFN Forward Feedback Network
+The FFN feedforward network, primarily composed of linear layers, is responsible for generating output related to target locations and categories.
+This step completes the forward pass, providing the necessary predictions for the detected targets.

+### Loss Calculation and Bipartite Matching
+To ensure that the model's output aligns with the ground truth for loss calculation, DETR utilizes the classical bipartite matching algorithm, specifically the Hungarian algorithm.
+This algorithm efficiently determines the bipartite matching scheme that minimizes the total cost, establishing correspondences between predicted targets and ground truth targets.

+### Model Workflow
+The overall workflow of the DETR model involves inputting an image into ResNet for feature map extraction.
+After converting the feature map to one dimension and adding positional encoding, the data is fed into the Transformer.
+Following the encoder and decoder stages, the FFN forward feedback network processes the information to produce the probability distribution for column positions and categories, ultimately generating the final predictions.

 ![network.png](./md_imgs/network2.png)

 ## Pretrained model